lisajlarsson/lisajlarsson.github.io/_portfolio/welcome-to-sweden.md

     - Lena Olin
     - Patrick Duffy
 categories: films
-synoposis: "New York accountant Bruce moves to Sweden after falling in love with a Swedish girl."
+synoposis: New York accountant Bruce moves to Sweden after falling in love with a Swedish girl.
 featured: 1
 ---